 A short walk along the beach takes you to Llanddwyn Island, a narrow peninsula and the home of St Dwynwen (the Welsh patron saint of lovers).
 It’s a particularly romantic spot with views of Snowdonia and the Llŷn Peninsula.

 Access is from the Forestry Commission pay and display car park.
 The Island can be cut off at very high tides.

 Southern Snowdonia - Barmouth and Cregennan Lakes

 Lesser visited southern Snowdonia has some hidden gems.
-The views in this area are simply breath-taking and its often without the crowds.
+The views in this area are simply breathtaking and it's often without the crowds.
 For that reason, I’m including two gorgeous spots for you to consider.
-Ok I sneaked an extra spot in, but trust me they are both worth it!

 Cregennan Lakes is owned by the National Trust and sits on the northern slopes of Cader Idris, 5 miles from Dolgellau.
 It’s a lesser-known spot and so you will feel like you are truly escaping into the wilderness for your magical day.